rs-dl/coconut_in_Acteon_Group/README.md

 # COCODET

-These codes and datsets are from the paper Surveying coconut trees using high-resolution satellite imagery in remote atolls of the Pacific Ocean (Published in Remote Sensing of Environment)
+These codes and datasets are from the paper Surveying coconut trees using high-resolution satellite imagery in remote atolls of the Pacific Ocean (Published in Remote Sensing of Environment)

 **Tutorial and datasets will be available soon!**